 The Monsal Trail

 The Monsal Trail was opened in 2014 and has tremendous popular appeal.
 The Monsal Trail uses an old railway bed from just outside Buxton to Bakwell, passing through long tunnels connecting Cheedale, Upperdale and Millers Dale.
 It passes over the stunning Monsal Viaduct and has glorious views of the valleys.
+A sharp climb out of the valley at Millersdale (currently the end of the Monsal Trail) followed by a short cycle ride on roads bring you to TADDINGTON CAMPING BARN.
+A stone tent , this basic accommodation is close to the village pub and provides shelter, sleeping platforms and a kitchen areas for your to cook on your own camping equipment.
 Despite passing through valleys and hillsides the Monsal Trail has an easy consistent gradient so slight that you do not realise you have been cycling uphill towards Buxton until you turn round to sail back down again.

 The extension of the Monsal Trail through the grounds of Hadden Hall to Matlock is the next stage on the agenda of the Peak District Cycle Ways group.
 From Matlock an on-road cycle way is planned through Matlock Bath to Cromford, where the Cromford Canal tow path connects cyclists to the base of the High Peak Trail, ready for those steep inclines up to Middleton top.
 Here the White Peak Loop would be complete, if only the Tissington Trail and Monsal Trail connected into Buxton.